 Child psychologists also work with kids who have sensory processing issues.
 They can use cognitive behavioral therapy to help kids talk through their feelings and frustrations caused by their challenges.

-At school, your child might be able to get accommodations through a 504 plan.
-(If your child has an IEP for another issue, it could include accommodations for sensory issues, too.)
+At school, your child might be able to get through a .
+(If your child has an for another issue, it could include accommodations for sensory issues, too.)
 The teacher may also give your child informal supports.

 Classroom accommodations to help kids with sensory processing issues might include:

 Providing a quiet space or earplugs for noise sensitivity

 Telling your child ahead of time about a change in routine

 Seating your child away from doors, windows or buzzing lights

 Allowing your child to take exercise breaks to self-regulate

 See more accommodations for sensory processing issues.
 Find out how to request a 504 plan for your child.
 And get tips for talking with your child’s teacher about sensory issues.